-Bandera Electric Cooperative Scholarships, $2,500 (10) – Applications open online in Fall 2019 – The Bandera Electric Cooperative scholarship program was established in 1998 to encourage and assist in the educational pursuits of members and their immediate family members or applicants who reside in the service area.
+Bandera Electric Cooperative Scholarships, $2,500 (10) – APPLY NOW. – The Bandera Electric Cooperative scholarship program was established in 1998 to encourage and assist in the educational pursuits of members and their immediate family members or applicants who reside in the service area.

 Parents or legal guardians must be members of Bandera Electric Cooperative or receive BEC service at their residence and provide written verification from the member-owner of the account.

-BEC Youth Tour Program, (4) – Applications open online in Fall 2019 – Bandera Electric Cooperative will award an all-expense paid trip to Washington D.C. for four high school students.
+BEC Youth Tour Program, (4) – APPLY NOW. – Bandera Electric Cooperative will award an all-expense paid trip to Washington D.C. for four high school students.
 Contest winners will join other students from across Texas.
 This will be an unforgettable look inside U.S. History.
 The winner must be able to participate in the Youth Tour trip to Washington D.C. in June 17-26, 2020; be able to fly in an airplane and ride in a car or bus for up to 12 hours a day (with breaks); and must have completed sophomore, junior or senior year of high school by June 2020.

 Parents or legal guardians must be members of Bandera Electric Cooperative or receive BEC service at their residence.
 Past winners are not eligible.
 Applicants must be U.S. Citizens.
 The cooperative reserves the right to select the runner up or another contestant for the Youth Tour trip if the winner is unable to participate.